-Conflicts of Interest, Criminal Activities, and Fiduciary Considerations
+Conflicts of Interest and Fiduciary Considerations

 With custody and compensation rules in place, the next layer of protection focuses on preventing conflicts of interest and outright fraud.
 This section covers the broadest set of prohibited practices and ethical requirements.